ganws/Project-Ant-Colony/Project Ant Colony/command_list.md

 Available commands:

 	-h		Show the list of available text commands
 	-addant		Create an ant on the origin
+	-antnum		Show the number of ant in the colony
+	-skin		Show the pointer address of skin texture
 	-exit		Exit